 Back then, organic cotton had been around for a while, but more or less as a fly-by.

-The demand for sustainable fabrics was on the decrease, and the supply followed.
+The demand for sustainable fabrics decreased, and the supply followed.

-Yet, the founders took it as a rare opportunity to do the opposite.
+Yet, the founders took it as a rare opportunity and did the opposite.